-- What does success look like? - The "Open for Business" directory engages a significant and growing number of local businesses, thereby creating a critical mass of shopping and buying options and opportunities. - A significant amount of procurement dollars has been pledged by large businesses to be redirected to local businesses.
+- The "Open for Business" directory engages a significant and growing number of local businesses, thereby creating a critical mass of shopping and buying options and opportunities. - A significant amount of procurement dollars has been pledged by large businesses to be redirected to local businesses.